-- 1. The County will determine, purchase and maintain the necessary equipment to be used by the employees.
+- 1. The County will determine, purchase and maintain the necessary equipment to be used by the employees covered in Appendix A of this Agreement.
 Such equipment shall include but not be limited to the following:

 - a.
 Body armor

 - b.
 Handcuffs

 - c.
 Handcuff case

 - d.
 Pepper spray

 - e.
-Pepper spray holder
+Pepper spray holster

 - f.
-Transport jackets
+Transport Jackets

 - g.
-Identification badges (breast/belt badge, wallet badge with case)
+Identification badges

 - h.
-Cell phone
+Cell phones

 - i.
 Cell phone case

 - j.
 Utility Belts

 - k.
-SMYC inclement gear (one(1) set)
+SMYC inclement gear (one (1) set)

 - i.
 Coat

 - ii.
 Hat

 - iii.
 Gloves

 - iv.
 Boots

-- 2. If, while on duty and in the course of employment, an employee sustains irreversible damage to work clothing, eye glasses, contact lenses, or hearing aids, the County agrees to provide a \$185.00 annual maximum stipend on his/her first paycheck in January toward replacement of the item(s).
+- 2. The County agrees to provide a \$165.00 annual stipend on the employee's first paycheck in January, for the repair and/or replacement of equipment, clothing, or any other personal items damaged during the performance of job duties.
 No employee may grieve or arbitrate this provision.

-- 3. Employees are required to wear County-issued safety equipment during their assigned shifts.